status-im/whisper-tutorial/README.md

 > In Ubuntu, you need to press `Shift` and drag-click the mouse to select the contact's public key

 #### `// TODO: Subscribe to private messages`
-Similar to receiving messages from the public channel, we'll need to create a subscription in order to receive private messages.
-To do this for private messages, we use as a `privateKeyID` our `keyPair` in order for the subscription to receive messages that were sent to our public key.
+Similar to receiving messages from the public channel, we'll need to create a subscription to receive private messages, using as a `privateKeyID` our `keyPair` in order for the subscription to receive messages that were sent to our public key.

 ```
 // Subscribe to private messages